diskoverdata/diskover-docs/source_files/tags_intro.md

 ___
 # Additional Business Context Metadata via Tagging

-One of the powerful features of the Diskover Data curation Platform is the ability to add “business context” to the index of files.
+One of the powerful features of Diskover is the ability to add “business context” to the index of files.
 Business context enables:

 - Increased findability and searchability based on one or more combination of fields, for example, name and tag value.
 - More informed and accurate data curation decisions.